 Or all goods and equipment must be brought from home in order to take part in the lesson.
 Where major projects require materials beyond the scope of normal classroom activities, they must be purchased by the students.

 Subject requirements

-Year 7 Book Pack (available from front office, priced at \$45.00) (\Items NOT included in the bookpack)
+Year 7 Book Pack (available from front office, priced at \$45.00) (Items \ are not included)

 English: